paulcarlton-ww/gitops-demo/docs/dev-guide.md

 # Developer Guide

-This readme contains guidance to help setup an environment to complete the task.
+This readme contains guidance to help setup an environment for demo.

 ## Setup